 Turn it, press it and then top stitch it:

 Now let’s put the bag together.
-Starting with your inner fabric and your interfacing, put the other 45 inch strip along the edges of your front piece with the lining on the outside.
+Starting with your inner fabric and your interfacing, put the other 45 inch strip along the edges of your front piece with the interfacing on the outside.
 Pin it in place all the way around the bag trimming any excess length off as needed.

 Sew around the part your just pinned.
 Do the same thing with the back piece, matching it to the remaining side of your long 45 inch strip.